New Observational $H(z)$ Data from Full-Spectrum Fitting of Cosmic Chronometers in the LEGA-C Survey: From Differential Ages to the Hubble Parameter

-To assess the systematic error, we therefore consider as our baseline the binning scheme described above without any flagging, and quantify how much the results are perturbed by varying these ingredients.
-We estimate the median difference between our baseline $H(z)$ and the measurements obtained by switching other ingredients of the binning setting or flagging to estimate
+To assess the systematic error, we, therefore, consider our baseline result and quantify how much the results are perturbed by three sources of systematics, namely varying the binning scheme, the applied quality flags, and by assuming a different double power law SFH.
+We estimate the median difference between our baseline $H(z)$ and the measurements obtained from each source, taking